ChloeBeckerMusic/itp/Haiku/README.md

 # Homework Week #3 *Supplemental*

-This week, I was humbled by my difficulties with Terminal and my lack of coherent notes from our last class.
+This week, I was humbled by my lack of coherent notes from our last class, so doing this homework was less seamless than I had hoped.
 I am usually a better note taker but things must have gotten away from me, and therefore I struggled a bit with this homework, but I am **determined** ~~to be good at this immediately.~~ to learn as much as I can and do everything to the best of my ability.

 #### Here's what I did: